javigonzalez80/laravel5-event/README.md

 # Laravel 5 Event Website

-A Laravel 5.4 Event Website with Google Maps to show the location of the event in a map and [https://fullcalendar.io/](FullCalendar) for showing the events in a calendar view.
+A Laravel 5.4 Event Website with Google Maps to show the location of the event in a map and [FullCalendar](https://fullcalendar.io/) for showing the events in a calendar view.

 FullCalendar is a JavaScript event calendar, customizable and open source.

-Before you start you need a [https://developers.google.com/maps/](Google Maps Api), add the API Key in your .env file:
+Before you start you need a [Google Maps Api](https://developers.google.com/maps/), add the API Key in your .env file:
 GOOGLE_MAP_API_KEY=

 The Website has a admin page (url/admin) to create or edit the events.